NDX54/CSCI318-Project/README.md

 ```

 ## Note!
-CustomerID, ProductID, and OrderID are randomly generated.
+CustomerID, ContactID, ProductID, and OrderID are randomly generated.
 Please copy the respective IDs to run the commands!

 ## Customer Account Service